Danny Greene: Criminal career

 Greene was hired by the Cleveland Solid Waste Trade Guild to "keep the peace".
 Impressed with his abilities, mobster Alex "Shondor" Birns hired him as an enforcer for his various "numbers" operators.
 The Cleveland Mafia family underboss, Frank "Little Frank" Brancato, used Greene and other Irish-American gangsters, during the 1960s, to act as muscle to enforce the Mafia's influence over the garbage-hauling contracts and other rackets.

 Until his death in 1973, Brancato reportedly regretted having brought Greene into the mob due to the damage Greene did.
 For example, in May 1968, under Birns's orders, Greene was supposed to attack a black numbers man who was holding out on protection money due.
 Unfamiliar with the military-type detonator, Greene barely made it out of his car before the bomb exploded.
 He survived being thrown nearly 20 feet, although the hearing in his right ear was damaged for life.

 "Big Mike" Frato broke away from the Cleveland Solid Waste Trade Guild and founded the more legitimate trade group called the Cuyahoga County Refuse Haulers Association.
-A legitimate businessman, he protested Greene's bringing mob involvement and strong-arm tactics to the guild (although he had his own connections).
+A legitimate businessman, he protested Greene's bringing mob involvement and strong-arm tactics to the guild.
 The Cleveland Solid Waste Trade Guild fell apart shortly thereafter.
 In September 1970, Greene instructed Art Sneperger to place a bomb on Frato's car, but Sneperger had second thoughts and told Frato.
 Sneperger was a police informant and told Sgt.
 Edward Kovacic of the Cleveland Police intelligence unit about Greene's plans and Greene's role as an FBI informant.
 Greene once again ordered Sneperger to plant a bomb on Frato's car in 1971.
 The bomb detonated before Sneperger could get away, killing him and sparing Frato, who was across the street.
 Police suspected that Greene may have purposefully detonated the bomb early with the intention of sending a message to Frato.